awsdocs/aws-cli-user-guide/doc_source/install-windows.md

 The AWS CLI is supported on Microsoft Windows XP or later\.
 For Windows users, the MSI installation package offers a familiar and convenient way to install the AWS CLI without installing any other prerequisites\.

 When updates are released, you must repeat the installation process to get the latest version of the AWS CLI\.
-To update frequently, consider [using pip](#awscli-install-windows-pip) for easier updates\.

 **To install the AWS CLI using the MSI installer**